 I think it's well past time to bring back the term "open software", to refer to software based on respect for individual rights, which is also the foundation of an open society.

 Open Software, as distinct from free software and open source software, upholds individual rights as absolute.
 Authors of Open Software recognize that software rights are derived from individual rights, and are not irreducible primaries.

 In practice, the main difference is that Open Software licenses protect authors' rights to terminate a license grant to anybody, at any time, and for any reason, and to exclude certain entities from the license grant.

 The ability to refuse to associate with or do business with any entity is a natural right of all individuals and businesses.
 Free software and open source licenses deny software authors this basic right, or at least fail to explicitly protect it.

 It's also a good idea, as pointed out above, to not freely license one's code to criminal violators of individual rights.

-Given the brutal history of tyranny and genocide by governments around the world throughout history (which rose to unbelievably staggering levels in the 20th century and is still ongoing with no end in sight), and given that computer sotware is increasingly the key enabler of government tyranny on a massive scale, I think it's utterly obvious and essential that Open Software should not be freely licensed to any government entities either.
+Given the history of tyranny and violation of individual rights by governments around the world, and given that computer software is increasingly the key enabler of government tyranny on a massive scale, it follows that Open Software should not be freely licensed to any government entities either.

 As it's trivial for criminal entities or governments to contract with third party individuals or companies, and use these associations to try to get around license exclusions, all such entities need to be excluded from Open Software license grants as well.